fido-web-pay/fido-web-pay.github.io/mobilepaymentapps.md

 ## On-line payments - No standards
 However, in the on-line world things are more complicated because merchants are facing a multitude of payment options that also build on quite different platforms.
-Although the mobile banking applications for payments are very popular in many countries, _they are still only working on a national level_.
+Although using mobile banking applications for payments is very popular in many countries, _these systems are still only working on a national level_.
 While Apple & Google Pay are not limited to national borders they 1) are not identical 2) only support card networks.
 ## FIDO to rescue?
-Banks are undoubtedly reluctant taking on yet another system that "does the same thing".
+Banks are understandably reluctant taking on yet another system that "does the same thing".
-There are though a few things that could change the picture:
+There are though a few things that _could_ change the picture:
-- Merchants (including their customers), are probably quite interested in having a standard solution
+- Merchants (including their customers), are probably interested in a standard solution if it is good enough
 - The ability to support account-2-account payments like SEPA instant have so far not happened in a big way with the proprietary solutions